Home

 Before the deposit

-- Before starting your deposit request, you must have completed all the mandatory activities (indicated in Sigma with a blue icon).
-Remember that you must have entered the data in the application and attached the documentary evidence of each activity accomplishment.
-Activities must also be validated by your director or tutor (if you have more than one director, the validation of one is sufficient).
-You will find an explanatory video on how to enter the activities on the Doctoral School website (Training activities validated by my director/tutor).
-If you haven't done so previously, you need to make sure that the directors have access to Sigma (mainly in the case of people from outside the UAB).
+- Before starting your deposit request, you must have completed all mandatory activities (indicated in Sigma with a blue icon).
+Remember that you must have entered the data and attached the supporting documentation in the application.
+These activities must also be validated by your thesis supervisor or tutor (if you have more than one supervisor, validation by one is sufficient).
+You will find an explanatory video on how to enter the activities on the Doctoral School's website ("Training activities validated by my supervisor/tutor").
+If you haven't done so already, make sure that your supervisor(s) have access to Sigma (especially in the case of persons external to the UAB).

-- Once you have verified that all the activities are correctly uploaded and validated, you must send the following documents to doctorat.icta@uab.cat to be approved by the PhD Program Academic Committee (CAPD) (without the approval of the CAPD, the deposit will not be validated by the coordination).
-Please keep in mind that the CAPD needs at least one week for the revision and approval of the documents.
-Some of the documents may need to be modified for the final approval.
-In this case, you will be required to send it again:
+- Once you have confirmed that all activities are correctly entered and validated, you must send the following documents to doctorat.icta@uab.cat so they can be approved by the Academic Committee of the Doctoral Programme (CAPD).
+Without CAPD approval, the coordination team will not validate the deposit.
+Note that the CAPD needs at least one calendar week to review and approve the documents.
+If modifications are required, you will need to resubmit the corrected documents.

-→ Similarity detection report obtained from the Turnitin tool.
+- Similarity report generated using the Turnitin tool.

-• If you qualify for the Industrial Doctoral Research Component, please revise this link for the additional documentation to provide.
-You will also need to check the corresponding box when making the online deposit.
+- If applying for the Industrial Doctorate Mention, please check the additional documentation required here.
+You must also check the corresponding box during the online deposit.

-Once the approval from the PhD Program Academic Committee received, you can proceed with the deposit online using the approved documentation.
-Your supervisor(s) and tutor must validate the deposit in this order and upload the report as supervisor(s) and tutor and, if applicable, the report of the delay in the publication of the thesis or justification of the substitution of articles.
+- Once you receive the approval of the Academic Committee, you can proceed with the online deposit using the approved documentation.
+Your supervisor(s) and tutor must validate the deposit in that order and upload the supervisor’s report and, if applicable, the report explaining the delay in publication or justification for the replacement of articles.

 PLEASE, CONTACT US FOR ANY QUESTIONS: doctorat.icta@uab.cat